modolabs/Kurogo-Mobile-Web/doc/mw/CASAuthentication.rst

 * *ATTRA_FULL_NAME* - Attribute name for the user's full name, e.g. ``"displayname"``.
 * *ATTRA_MEMBER_OF* - Attribute name for the user's groups, e.g. ``"memberof"``.

+Other optional parameters:

+* *CAS_DEBUG_LOG* - The path of a log file in which phpCAS should log its activity.
+Only set this parameter for testing/debugging as the log files grow very rapidly.
+E.g. ``"/var/log/phpcas.log"``

 .. code-block:: ini

     [cas]